December 19, 2024, 1:11 pm | Read time: 7 minutes

 - West Bank

-People in Greenland, Ireland, Australia, New Zealand, Spain, French Guiana, Iran, the West Bank, and Gaza in particular are at an “extremely high” risk of suffering from mental health problems.
-In these countries, 17.5 to 20 percent of the population are affected by mental health problems.
-In Germany, the risk of mental illness is not “extremely high” but still “high”.
-The “Risk Map” indicates that approximately 15 to 17.5 percent of the population in Germany grapple with mental health issues.
+Especially for people in Greenland, Ireland, Australia, New Zealand, Spain, French Guiana, as well as in Iran, the West Bank, and Gaza, the risk of developing mental health issues is “extremely high.”
+Here, 17.5 to 20 percent of the population is affected by mental health problems.
+In Germany, the risk of developing mental health issues is not “extremely high” but still “high.”
+According to the “Risk Map,” about 15 to 17.5 percent suffer from mental health problems in Germany.